TomasBencko/alien-negotiator/README.md

 The game was created by Tomáš Bencko, while working at [Cassovia Code](https://cassoviacode.com/).

+As of 2023-10-19, it is available on the following URL: [alien-negotiator.netlify.app/](alien-negotiator.netlify.app/)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.